pypa/pipx/docs/docs.md

                 [--index-url INDEX_URL] [--editable] [--pip-args PIP_ARGS]
                 binary [binary_args [binary_args ...]]

-Either download the latest version of a package to temporary directory then run a binary from it, or invoke a binary from local `__pypackages__` directory.

-If running from a temporary environment, the environment will be cached and re-used for up to 2 days.
+Download the latest version of a package to a temporary virtual environment, then run a binary from it.
+The environment will be cached and re-used for up to 14 days.
 This means subsequent calls to 'run' for the same package will be faster since they can re-use the cached Virtual Environment.

 In support of PEP 582 'run' will use binaries found in a local __pypackages__ directory, if present.
 Please note that this behavior is experimental, and is a acts as a companion tool to pythonloc.
 It may be modified or removed in the future.
+See https://github.com/cs01/pythonloc.

 positional arguments:
   binary                binary/package name